Intraspecific predator interference promotes biodiversity in ecosystems: Results

-Next, we turn to the scenario involving chasing pair and intraspecific interference.
-Likewise, steady coexistence requires that three non-parallel surfaces $\Omega_{i}(R,C_{1},C_{2})=D_{i}$ $(i=1, 2)$, $G(R,C_{1},C_{2})=0$ (Figures~\ref{Fig1}h, \ref{S8}a, b, see SI Sec.~\ref{chasingandintra} for details) cross at a common point.
+Next, we turn to the scenario involving chasing pairs and intraspecific interference.
+Likewise, steady coexistence requires (see Eqs.
+S38) that three non-parallel surfaces $\Omega_{i}(R,C_{1},C_{2})=D_{i}$ ($i=1, 2$), $G(R,C_{1},C_{2})=0$ cross at a common point (see Fig.~\ref{Fig1}H and Appendix-fig.~3G; refer to Appendix~III for definitions of $\Omega_{i}$ and $G$).
 Indeed, this naturally happens, and encouragingly the fixed point can be stable.
-Then, two consumer species can stably coexist at steady state with only one resource species, which obviously breaks CEP (Figures~\ref{Fig1}e, \ref{S9}a).
-In fact, there exist one or multiple types of long-term coexisting patterns depending on the life form of the resources.
-With abiotic resources, the coexisting state is globally attractive (Figure~\ref{Fig2}a, d).
-When the resources are biotic, the coexisting state can be either globally attractive (Figure~\ref{Fig2}c) or unstable, and the population dynamics may end in a limit cycle (Figures~\ref{Fig2}c, \ref{S9}b-c).
-In fact, for either life form of the resources, there exists a non-zero volume of parameter space where the two consumer species stably coexist at constant population densities (Figure~\ref{Fig2}d-f), demonstrating that the violation of CEP does not depend on special parameter settings.

-We further consider the scenario involving chasing pair and both intra- and inter-specific interference (Figures~\ref{S10}-\ref{S12}).
+Therefore, two consumer species may stably coexist at a steady state with only one type of resources, which obviously breaks CEP (see Fig.~\ref{Fig1}E and Appendix-fig.~4A).
+In fact, the coexisting state is globally attractive (see Appendix-fig.~4A), and there exists a non-zero volume of parameter space where the two consumer species stably coexist at constant population densities (see Appendix-fig.~4B-C), demonstrating that the violation of CEP does not depend on special parameter settings.
+We further consider the scenario involving chasing pairs and both intra- and interspecific interference (see Appendix-fig.~5).
 Much as expected, the species coexistence behavior is very similar to that without interspecific interference.